jonnyasmith/dotfiles/README.md

 ## Docker Setup

-To install Docker and set up Portainer, run the following command:
+To install Docker, run the following command:

 ```bash
 # Update the package lists and install necessary packages